rybak/atlassian-tweaks/README.md

    8. Click "OK"

    Stylus instructions:

    1. Click "Manage" button in the extension's menu
    2. Click on cog icon in the row of the style that you need to adjust
    3. In field "Your Bitbucket/Confluence/Jira domain", type in the domain of your Bitbucket, Confluence, or Jira server.
 For example, `jira.example.com`.
 Up to two domains are supported.
+This menu should also be visible in the top right corner of the tab during installation of the style.

 4. After installation, you can use the browser extension popup to disable or enable individual scripts and styles if needed.
 For some scripts, you will